cmancone/clearskies/docs/3_models.md

     def columns_configuration(self):
         return OrderedDict([
             clearskies.column_types.string('name'),
+            clearskies.column_types.datetime('updated'),
         ])

     def pre_save(self, data):
         print('pre_save invoked!')

         return {
-            # First, make sure and return the old stuf!
-If you skip something in the returned dictionary,
+            # First, make sure and return the old stuff!
+If you remove anything from the returned dictionary,
-            # it will not be saved.
+            # then clearskies will simply forget that data and not save it.
             **data,

-            # then let's also keep track of when the record is saved
+            # then let's also keep track of when the record is saved.
+This is just for example purposes,
+            # you wouldn't actually want to do this with a lifecycle hook because the clearskies.column_types.updated
+            # column type already does exactly this.
             'updated': datetime.datetime.now(),
         }

     def to_backend(self, data, columns):
         print('to_backend invoked!')

-        # remove `send_email` if it is present because this doesn't exist in the database
+        # remove `send_email` if it is present because it doesn't have a corresponding column in
+        # the database, so if we don't remove it we will get an SQL error.
         if 'send_email' in data:
             del data['send_email']